-Installing Chrome Browser from an MSI will override any version of Chrome Browser installed by a user.
+Installing Chrome browser from an MSI overrides any version of Chrome browser installed by a user.
 Here’s where Chrome is installed and linked for the 2 types of installers:

 - User Level: "%USER DATA%\Google\Chrome\Application\"

 - System Level: "Program Files\Google\Chrome\Application\"